neptune-mutual-blue/protocol/docs/WithFlashLoan.md

 ### flashFee

-Gets the fee required to borrow the spefied token and given amount of the loan.
+Gets the fee required to borrow the specified token and given amount of the loan.

 ```solidity
 function flashFee(address token, uint256 amount) external view